 Home | Index of articles

-EU Report: ISIS Could Commit Chemical or Biological Terror Attack in West
+Victoria, Minnesota: EU Report - ISIS Could Commit Chemical or Biological Terror Attack in West

 Terrorist group already has foreign fighters on its payroll who can manufacture lethal weapons from raw materials, as well as access to toxic agents left behind by the tyrants of Syria, Iraq and Libya.